k3s-io/docs/docs/reference/agent-config.md

    --node-taint value                         (agent/node) Registering kubelet with set of taints --image-credential-provider-bin-dir value  (agent/node) The path to the directory where credential provider plugin binaries are located (default: "/var/lib/rancher/credentialprovider/bin")
    --image-credential-provider-config value   (agent/node) The path to the credential provider plugin config file (default: "/var/lib/rancher/credentialprovider/config.yaml")
+   --selinux                                  (agent/node) Enable SELinux in containerd [$K3S_SELINUX] --lb-server-port value                     (agent/node) Local port for supervisor client load-balancer.
+If the supervisor and apiserver are not colocated an additional port 1 less than this port will also be used for the apiserver client load-balancer. (default: 6444) [$K3S_LB_SERVER_PORT]
+   --protect-kernel-defaults                  (agent/node) Kernel tuning behavior.
+If set, error if kernel tunables are different than kubelet defaults.
-   --container-runtime-endpoint value         (agent/runtime) Disable embedded containerd and use alternative CRI implementation
+   --container-runtime-endpoint value         (agent/runtime) Disable embedded containerd and use the CRI socket at the given path; when used with --docker this sets the docker socket path
    --pause-image value                        (agent/runtime) Customized pause image for containerd or docker sandbox (default: "rancher/mirrored-pause:3.6")
    --snapshotter value                        (agent/runtime) Override default containerd snapshotter (default: "overlayfs") --private-registry value                   (agent/runtime) Private registry configuration file (default: "/etc/rancher/k3s/registries.yaml")